compenguy/AoC2021/README.md

 off the front, push that count onto the back as the new ones, and add that same number into slot 6 in the array for re-introducing the original ones.
 Now the `tick()` function is really clean and readable.

+## Day 7 Developer Log

+### First Star

+First step was to come up with a scoring function that takes the data set and a target point, and assigns a score to that solution.
+Next, characterize the function output.
+Moving from low to high target, it declines to the minimum, then rises.

+So in my score optimizer, I take a sample of values, and find the set of values that have a negative delta then a positive delta (e.g. \./), because I know that range contains the optimum value.

+I could do this as a recursive process, continually sampling, and then "zooming in", but these problems are taking longer each day, so rather than optimize my code further, I'm just going to iterate over all the values in this subset and keep the one with the best score.

+### Second Star

+Oh, neat.
+Write a new scoring function, later rinse repeat.

+## Day 8 Developer Log

+### First Star

+Hmph.
+Today's problem looks a bit scary.
+Not this first part, but I have a pretty solid guess what they'll have us doing for the second star.

+This step is pretty easy, and can be trivially written with iterator combinators.

+### Second Star

+Yep.
+Ugh.
+Well, ok - I'll use HashSets and HashMaps and do set operations to... nope.
+HashSet can't be a key to a HashMap.
+I suppose that makes sense.
+Hmmm...

+Ok.
+I'll skip the HashSet to track which wiress are active, and I'll model it as just bits in a bitset.
+I can implement set operations on top of my wrapper type and I can reuse pretty much all of my deductive logic from when I tried using the HashSet.
+That reads a whole lot nicer, and probably performs a good bit better with lower memory usage.

+I'm fairly happy with my final solution.
+I should probably remove the digits I've already figured out from my `digits` HashSet (a cheap operation that keeps me from continually re-iterating over digits I already know to discover the next known one), but as I said yesterday, these problems are taking more time.